Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 - Long trip from San Juan

-- Harder to find taxis/shuttles to the city
+- Harder to find taxis/shuttles to this town

 Laguna Grande